wendlerc/dfs-graph-transformer/README.md

 For the evaluation to work, make sure to download ... and update ./config/selfattn/finetune_moleculenet.yaml accordingly.

+### Pretrained models

+Here are some of my pretrained models for molecular data: https://wandb.ai/dfstransformer/pubchem_newencoding

 ### Use pretrained features

 The evaluation script is parametrized by the config file ./config/selfattn/moleculenet.yaml.